Fall Feels at Green Bluff

 You can’t plan a great Halloween without a great pumpkin.
 Bring the family to Green Bluff where you will find pumpkin patches as far as the eye can see, ripe for the picking.
 Before you set off for home to carve up your jack o’lantern, get lost in the corn maze or hop aboard a traditional hay ride.

-Welcome the Fall at Valleyfest
+Welcome Fall at Valleyfest

-Valleyfest combines visual and performing arts; educational exhibits and activities; and fitness fun.
+Valleyfest combines visual and performing arts; educational exhibits and activities; fitness and fun.
 It’s one of the most welcoming events for locals and visitors to the greater Spokane region.

 The first Valleyfest event is the Lions Club bed races on Friday afternoon.
 Teams speed down Sprague Avenue riding decorated beds on wheels, swapping out pajamas at the end of the avenue.
-Come watch the wild ride and stay for the big parade with its marching bands, classic cars, clowns, and floats.
+Come watch the wild ride and stay for the big parade with marching bands, classic cars, clowns, and floats.